VIGIL: Part-Grounded Structured Reasoning for Generalizable Deepfake Detection: Method

-\textbf{Part-Level Evidence Aggregation.} We adopt a fixed set of $K\!=\!8$ anatomical regions.
-Since facial anatomy provides a comprehensive partition of the face region, any localized forgery trace falls within one or more regions.
-For cross-region artifacts (\eg, global frequency shifts or lighting inconsistencies), the global evidence summary $\mathbf{e}_g$ captures holistic signals that span multiple parts.
-Adaptivity to different forgery types is delegated to the planning stage, where the model learns to focus on the most suspicious subset.
-We leverage face semantic parsing~\cite{FaceParser} to define $K$ anatomical regions (\eg, eyes, nose, mouth, skin), each with a binary mask $\mathbf{M}_k$.
+\textbf{Part-Level Evidence Aggregation.} We leverage face semantic parsing~\cite{FaceParser} to define a fixed set of $K\!=\!8$ anatomical regions (\eg, eyes, nose, mouth, skin), each with a binary mask $\mathbf{M}_k$.
 For each part $k$, mask-guided average pooling extracts region-specific features from both branches, which are concatenated and projected into a part evidence embedding: